 Many of the shops operate on a fixed price policy and won’t give in to haggling but it’s always worth a shot as some places are more agreeable.

-There is also a great selection of street food in the markets so come hungry.
+There is also a great selection of street food in the markets so come hungry for pad thai or spring rolls.

 - Opening hours: 6:00 pm to Midnight on Friday; 9:00 am to 6:00 pm on Saturday and Sunday.